drew1kun/wifiqr/README.md

 [![BSD licensed][bsd-badge]][bsd-link]

+## Why?
+ - Because I care about security.
+ - Because I often change the password on my home guest network and want it still be quickly accessible for all the authorised guests.
+I simply print out the pdf and put it under the magnet on my fridge ;)

 ## What does it do?
 The tool takes the WiFi details (ESSID, Encryption type (WEP/WPA/WPA2) and the PSK) and generates the QR-code for easy user authentication.